-The Food Science Master's Program develops informed and productive advanced scientists who utilize multiple disciplines to study food, allowing them to make meaningful contributions to the food industry and help people throughout the world.
-Food science addresses the conversion of raw food commodities into nutritious, convenient, and economical products readily available to consumers.
-Graduates of the Food Science Master's Program are prepared for ample, well-paid employment opportunities in the food industry as well as acceptance into professional schools-including the health professions, business, and law -- and doctoral programs in food science or related fields.
+The Food Science Master's Program develops informed and productive scientists who utilize multiple technical disciplines to develop, process, package, store, and evaluate food.
+The graduate program, which is thesis-based, prepares students to make meaningful contributions to industry, regulatory agencies, and other adjacent career paths.
+Food science addresses the conversion of raw food commodities into nutritious, convenient, and economical products readily available to consumers on a global scale.
+Graduates of the Food Science Master's Program are prepared for professional employment opportunities in or related to food technologies as well as acceptance into professional schools - including the health professions, business, and law - and, in particular, doctoral programs in food science or related fields.